1. New to Payroll?

 The Departments section simply stores a list of departments, which can be used as cost centres for employees.
 Employees can be assigned to any department.

-To add a new Department, click on the last entry, and press the ‘down arrow’ key on the keyboard.
-A new line will now appear.
+Simply type the name of the department in the Department box and click Save.
+To add a new department, click on the last department/entry, and press the down arrow key on your keyboard and a new line should appear.

 7. Accounts

-This section is used to present account system information on the “Weekly Tax Summary Report” to aid posting journal entries to an accounts system.
+This section is used to present account system information on the Weekly Tax Summary report to aid posting journal entries to an accounts system.
+You can type in the relevant Nominal Account Codes beside the relevant sections.
+Please note that the Big Red Book Payroll does not link or send information to your accounts system.

 8. Mid-Year Startup

 This feature is used only when starting to use Big Red Book Payroll in the middle of the tax year where payments have already been made to employees and submitted to Revenue.
-(See the Settings > Other tab).

 To set up employees in the middle of the tax year, the following steps should be taken:

-1. From your existing Payroll system or Tax Cards get the following for each employee:
+From your existing Payroll system or Tax Cards get the following for each employee:

-• Employee PRSI
+Employee PRSI

-• Employer PRSI
+Employer PRSI

-• Gross Taxable Pay
+Gross Taxable Pay

-• Gross Pay
+Gross Pay

-• Gross Pay subject to PRSI (for employee)
+Gross Pay subject to PRSI (for employee)

-• Tax Paid
+Tax Paid

-• Gross Pay subject to USC
+Gross Pay subject to USC

-• USC Paid
+USC Paid

-• PRSI Classes and weeks at each Class
+PRSI Classes and weeks at each Class

-• LPT start date
+LPT start date

-• LPT amount paid
+LPT amount paid

 9. Company Settings for PayPath Setup

-To use SEPA tick ‘Use SEPA’
+To use SEPA tick Use SEPA

-SEPA OIN (SEPA Originator Identifier Number)
+SEPA OIN

+This is the SEPA Originator Identifier Number.
 This is provided by your bank when you register for SEPA, sometimes referred to as ‘Creditor Identifier’.

 The Bank Identifer Code for your bank.

-File Reference
+File Reference:

 Each SEPA file must have a unique File Reference, this enables the bank to check for duplicate files being submitted and is also used when reporting any issues with a transaction.
+When a file is being submitted the system will append the date and time to this reference.

-Treatment of non-standard letters varies by bank.
+Treatment of non-standard letters in Bank Account Name:

+This varies by bank.
 The options are to Leave, Replace or Strip Out any characters outside the standard character set.

-Volume Serial Number (Identifier)
+Volume Serial Number (Identifier).

 There is no set format for ‘Volume Serial Number’, it can be any six letters or numbers.
+Spaces are not allowed.
+All zeros are not allowed.

 10. PRSA Schemes